Exporting Network & Scenario Data

 1.3.
 Export to fuel consumption curve file

-The third option accessible from Figure 1 left).
+The third option accessible from is Fuel Consumption Curve File (Figure 1 left).
 A consumption curve file is generated, using a "reference template", by exporting the existing curve data from the network model opened in SAInt.
 If several fuel consumption curves have been imported, they can be aggregated by exporting them to an external file.
 This option is only available when an electric network is part of the active project.
-The only possible file format is the SAInt native file format *.fcc
+The only possible file format is the SAInt native file format *.fcc.

 1.4.
 Export to gas quality import file